 The Utah Division of Water Resources has set a goal to reduce the Weber River basin's per capita water consumption by 20 percent by 2030.
 They further desire to reduce it by 30 percent by the year 2065.

-Integrated throughout this Water Use and Preservation section, methods of reducing water demand and consumption are addressed pursuant to [cite state code reference].
+Integrated throughout this Water Use and Preservation section, methods of reducing water demand and consumption are addressed pursuant to 17-27a-403.